Treatment for acute myeloid leukaemia (AML)

-Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details.
+Please see our Understanding Chemotherapy booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details.

 These drugs use your body´s immune system to treat leukaemia.
 There are different types of biological therapies.
 For example, monoclonal antibodies.
 A common drug used in AML is gemtuzumab.